SenorPyro/RuTorrent-Installer/README.md

 ```
 sudo apt-get update && sudo apt-get install -y lua5.2 git sox && git clone https://github.com/LarsHLunde/RuTorrent-Installer.git && cd RuTorrent-Installer && lua installer.lua
 ```

-## Changelog
-### Version 1
-Initial working release
-### Version 1.01
-* Fixed ownership of rtorrent.rc file
-* Re-added seedtime in config

-### Version 1.1
-* Made compatible with Ubuntu 16.04
-* Lost comaptibility for Ubuntu 14.04

-### Version 1.2
-* Added support for repo installation

-### Version 1.3
-* Added a support script for the liteserver.nl VPSs
-* Added support for Debian stretch
-* Cleaned up a lot of dirty hacks
-* Made it self destruct upon completion

-## Planned features

-* Make dialog screens, which I need to learn how to use
-* Make script safe to run multiple times without side effects
-* Add support for nginx
-* Maybe add support for lighttpd
-* Add support for using the reposetory versions of xml-rpc, rtorrent and libtorrent

 ## Notes
 I have made the not about the Debian and Devuan on which I test